Waterside Academy is committed to safeguarding children.

 The team is as follows:

-Mr T Mills-Bishop (HT and in charge of the 'staff pupil premium pledge')
+Mrs Pace (HT and creator of the 'staff pupil premium pledge')

-Mr S Sal (SENDCO and in charge of our PPG/SEN cross-over work)
+Mrs L Jarrold (SENDCO and in charge of our PPG/SEN 'cross-over' work)

-Mrs G Woods (SEND TA and in charge of nurture provision)
+Mrs G Woods (SEND TA, in charge of nurture provision and PPG CHAMPION)

 Mrs C.A Sturmey (Lead TA and in charge of interventions)

-Mrs G Powell (Attendance officer and in charge of punctuality and attendance)
+Mrs G Powell (Attendance officer, in charge of punctuality and attendance)

 PE and Sports Premium Grant (SPG) Funding